ORNL/cpp-proposals-pub/D1673/blas_interface.md

 These functions correspond to the BLAS function `xSYMM`.

-Unlike the symmetric rank-1 update functions, these functions assume that the input matrix -- not the output matrix -- is symmetric.
+Unlike the symmetric rank-1 or rank-k update functions, these functions assume that the input matrix `A` -- not the output matrix -- is symmetric.

 --*end note]*